montge/documents/Background/README.md

 # Credits
-People, technologies, and standards that led to this project.
+People, presentations, technologies, and standards that led to this project.

 ## People
 This project builds on the work of many.